 You will need to allocate expenses for these staff between the time associated with providing attendant and non-attendant or administrative functions as appropriate.
-Please report expenses applicable to the portion of their time associated with attendant functions.
-Please report expenses associated with the remaining time in non-attendant functions in Step 6.d., administrative function, or both in Step 6.e., as applicable.
+Please report expenses applicable to the portion of their time associated with attendant functions in Step 6c, Table 2.
+Please report expenses associated with the remaining time in non-attendant functions in Step 6.d. and/or administrative functions in Step 6.e as applicable.

 Columns B-E: Non-Related Party Total Staff Hours, Total Staff Wages, Total Contract Hours, and Total Contract Payment: These columns are for non-related party attendants ONLY.
 All related-party attendants must be entered through Step 6.b. above.
-For each attendant staff service type (SL & RSS, Supported Home Living, Day Habilitation, Respite, Supported Employment, and Employment Assistance) enter hours, wages, and contract compensation for non-related party employees and contract staff who meet the definition of an attendant.
+For each attendant staff service type, enter hours, wages, and contract compensation for non-related party employees and contract staff who meet the definition of an attendant.
 See Definitions, Attendant Care.
 Only employees and contracted staff who meet the definition of attendant may be reported in these cost items.